Is the ice cream in the freezer calling your name? Are you about to devour the whole pint driven by your emotions? STOP.

 This will help you enjoy foods that are outside your normal eating rules.
 Guilt-free.

 If you struggle with your fat loss, it’s not because you had that ice cream on Saturday with your kids.
 It’s normal.
-The problem is when you eat like an asshole to use ice cream as a coping mechanism mindlessly and too frequent.
+The problem is when you eat like an asshole to use ice cream as a coping mechanism mindlessly and too frequently.

 Now, if you want to have an easier and more enjoyable time achieving your health & fitness goals, I dunno, maybe you need to consider hiring me to coach you?